 It helps to accept guest post offers on your site but do a little due diligence and research the author first to find out if you can trust them.
 What do you find?
 Would you trust what they have to say about the topic?

 If you’re making any statements that support your position, then cite them by linking to the source.
 This allows the reader to double-check what you’re saying and it establishes trust.

 #4.
 Regularly Audit Your Content

 You should look at your content on a regular basis to ensure that it’s relevant and up to date.
-If there has been any changes to the best information you provided, then update your content.
+If there have been any changes to the best information you provided, then update your content.
 You should always aim to publish the most valuable piece of content to your user, so keep it up to date.

 #5.
 Proof Your Content

 Good grammar isn’t necessarily a prerequisite to you being an expert in your field, but with so much content available on Google, you want your piece of content to be grammatically correct.
 You don’t want it to read like it might have been written by someone who isn’t fluent in your language.